giuliospinozzi/vispa2/README.md

 An easy configuration script will support users in the process of installation of VISPA2.
 Use the following command line statement that will guide you through the installation and set up (as root user):

+If you have a Linux System (Debian based) with Python 2.7 and R 3 you can use the configuration script below:

 ```
 cd vispa2
 # get help from the configuration file